By: Kim Moshlak on June 2nd, 2022

 Key strategic areas of importance to establish in your culture:

-- Training and awareness is imperative.
+- Training and awareness are imperative.
 Ensuring employees and managers are clear about what is acceptable in the workplace, and what is not is essential.

-- Equally important is the behavior modeled and accepted by management.
-If managers are not firm with their business practices, small behaviors begin to creep in which open the door to more concerning behavior.
+- Equally important is how management models behavior.
+Leaders set the standard for the organization, so it's important that they show their commitment to creating a respectful workplace.
 By maintaining professional standards in the office, an organization limits its chances of creating an unacceptable workplace setting.

 - Establishing clear procedures for reporting these types of behavior is critical to ensuring any areas that may arise are handled swiftly, fairly and firmly.